yulianamuksin/Pull-Request-Reminder-App/README.md

 # Pull-Request-Reminder-App
-Pull Request Reminder App built using NodeJS and ES6 for Slack Integration.
+Pull Request Reminder App for Slack Integration built using NodeJS and ES6.

 Available Features: